DETAILED ACTION

 Jensen teaches a layered confectionary product comprising a starch containing component.
 Suitable examples of starch-containing components include, but are not limited to corn flour, rice flour, potato flour, potato flakes, rice flour, rice meal, corn cones, corn starch, physically and/or chemically modified flours or starches, such as pregelatinized starches.
 The starch-based materials include, but are not limited to, potato flour, potato granules, corn flour, masa corn flour, tapioca, buckwheat flour, bean flour, barley flour, as well as modified starches, native starches, dehydrated starches, starches derived from tubers, legumes and grain, for example cornstarch, wheat starch, rice starch, waxy corn starch, oat starch, cassaya starch, waxy barley, waxy rice starch, glutinous rice starch, sweet rice starch, amioca, potato starch, and mixtures thereof (par.
 0072).

-Thus it would have been obvious to one of ordinary skill in the art at the time the invention was filed to teach a specific modified starch, including a modified wheat starch, a modified rice starch, a modified potato starch, or alternatively from the group consisting of a modified tapioca starch or native corn starch as taught by Jensen (par.
+Thus it would have been obvious before the effective filing date of the claimed invention teach a specific modified starch, including a modified wheat starch, a modified rice starch, a modified potato starch, or alternatively from the group consisting of a modified tapioca starch or native corn starch as taught by Jensen (par.
 0072) relative the genus teaching of modified and native starches as taught by Robinson (pg.
 5 lines 27-30) since all the claimed elements were known in the prior art and one skilled in the art could have substituted the generic teaching of a modified starches as taught by Robinson with the starches as taught by Jensen since such are known obvious alternatives for their intended use as desired by Robinson.

 With respect to claim 4, Robinson teaches the food product further including a creme layer (pg.
 10 line 20 nut paste, line 23 buttercream filling, cream, soft cheese) a barrier layer between a coating and the product (pg.
 10 lines 38-39) and an outer shell surrounding the core and the barrier layer, wherein the outer shell is a fat-based confectionery coating (pg.
 10 lines 36-39).

 Though silent to the crème being the barrier layer.
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to combine the teachings of Robinson and taught the crème (pg.
+It would have been obvious before the effective filing date of the claimed invention to combine the teachings of Robinson and taught the crème (pg.
 10 lines 20-24) being barrier layer between the core and the chocolate coating since the selection of a known component would have been obvious to one of ordinary skill in the art and further achieving the art recognized purpose of preventing or retard moisture migration between the core and the coating as taught by Robinson (pg.
 11 lines 1-2).

 With respect to claim 5, the creme layer is a water- or oil- based filling, creme, or frosting (pg.
 10 lines 20-24).

 Though silent to the creme layer is a peanut butter layer, Robinson does teach nut pastes (pg.
 10 line 20).
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to combine the teachings of Robinson and taught the nut paste as a peanut butter layer since the selection of a known component from a genus of nut paste would have been obvious to one of ordinary skill in the art and further achieving the art recognized purpose of preventing or retard moisture migration between the core and the coating as taught by Robinson (pg.
+It would have been obvious before the effective filing date of the claimed invention to combine the teachings of Robinson and taught the nut paste as a peanut butter layer since the selection of a known component from a genus of nut paste would have been obvious to one of ordinary skill in the art and further achieving the art recognized purpose of preventing or retard moisture migration between the core and the coating as taught by Robinson (pg.
 11 lines 1-2).

 With respect to claim 7, the fat-based confectionery coating is selected from the group consisting of milk chocolate, white chocolate, and dark chocolate (pg.
 6 lines 29-30).